GriffinLedingham/puppeteer-profile/README.md

 # puppeteer-profile

-A profiling library for Puppeteer.
+A profiling library for Puppeteer, based on a collection of Puppeteer recipes aggregated by [puppeteer-webperf](https://github.com/addyosmani/puppeteer-webperf).

 ```npm i puppeteer-profile```